zandero/gatekeeper/README.md

 > **Example**
 > For a setup with 4 gates and 3 machines the total minimal cost would be around **160EUR**
 >
-> Estimate additional 10-20% for material like wires, hear shrinks, etc.
+> Estimate additional 10-20% for material like wires, heat shrinks, screws, etc.

 ## Limitations